Online therapy for individuals and couples in CT, FL & internationally

 203.434.4092

-I’d love to hear from you.
-Please fill out the form on this page or email me directly at eve@evehornstein.com to set up your complimentary 20-minute phone-consultation or initial appointment.
+I will do my best to respond to your call or email within 48 hours.
 If you’ve filled out the form and haven’t heard from me in a few days, please email me directly.

 I am committed to keeping your information private.
 Please remember that email is not always a secure form of communication.
 Please do not include information that you would like to remain confidential.